christianmatthe/paper_plot_gen_1/README.md

 - Use `pip install .` to install wire detector as a local package.

-• "git clone https://github.com/christianmatthe/wire_analysis" to copy this repository
+- `git clone https://github.com/christianmatthe/wire_analysis` to copy this repository.

-• use "cd wire_analysis" to navigate to the wire_analysis folder containing setup.py
+- Use `cd wire_analysis` to navigate to the wire_analysis folder containing `setup.py`

-• use "pip install ." to install wire_analysis as a local package
+- Use `pip install .` to install wire detector as a local package.